About the Journal

 REALIS (Register Aspects of Language In Situation) is an open-access refereed journal and a forum for research pertaining to linguistic register studies.
 We understand the notion of register as part of an individual’s linguistic knowledge, reflecting the ways in which situational and functional dimensions of real-world contexts shape linguistic behaviour.
 We welcome interdisciplinary submissions (e. g. from computational linguistics, sociology, psychology and/or linguistic anthropology) which have the potential to broaden our understanding of the socio-cultural and cognitive constraints that shape language use across situational settings.
 This includes submissions in all theoretical frameworks and pertaining to all empirical phenomena, modalities and time-periods, insofar as they are conducive to the main goal of the journal.

-We are especially interested in contributions that address research questions which may be subsumed under the following headings (please note that this list is non-exhaustive):
+We are especially interested in contributions that address methods and research questions which may be subsumed under the following headings (please note that this list is non-exhaustive):

 Register knowledge and multilingual settings